Best running watches 2024

 -

-Only 5-hour GPS tracking
+Only five-hour GPS tracking

 Some people run for the joy of running; others because it's the simplest way to get your heart and body healthier.
 If health is your main concern, or if you spend as much time in the gym as hitting the pavement, you may want to opt for a Fitbit instead.
 The Fitbit Versa 4 is the more affordable watch, or you could switch to a tracker like the excellent Charge 5 instead.
-But the best Fitbit for health tracking is the flagship Fitbit Sense 2.
+However, the best Fitbit for health tracking is the flagship Fitbit Sense 2.

-The Sense 2 comes with one of the widest ranges of health sensors available, tracking your heart rate, rhythm, and variance, blood oxygen, and skin temperature.
-With Fitbit Premium, you'll get various reports on your Daily Readiness, overall health, stress levels, health trends over the last 90 days, possible issues like fevers or AFib, and other useful tools and scores.
+The Sense 2 comes with one of the widest ranges of health sensors available, tracking your heart rate, rhythm, variance, blood oxygen, and skin temperature.
+With Fitbit Premium, you'll get various reports on your Daily Readiness, overall health, stress levels, health trends over the last 90 days, possible issues like fevers or AFib, and other valuable tools and scores.

 In terms of fitness features, you get essentials like heart-rate monitoring, sleep tracking, automatic exercise recognition, on-screen workouts, and female health tracking.
 And you'll love Active Zone Minutes, which shows the time you spend in fat burn, cardio, or break heart-rate zones.